-The competition aims to continue widening the scope of our research beyond our initial focus on the early detection and origins of autism spectrum disorder (ASD), fetal alcohol spectrum disorder (FASD), and cerebral palsy (CP) with support from Neuroinformatics, Neuroethics and Knowledge Translation teams.
+The competition aims to continue widening the scope of our research beyond our initial focus on the early identification and origins of autism spectrum disorder (ASD), fetal alcohol spectrum disorder (FASD), and cerebral palsy (CP) with support from Neuroinformatics, and Neuroethics teams.

-We began this expansion process in 2015, with the addition of new programs and projects, including teams examining neurodisability in the context of Social Determinants of Health and Health Economics, and a new, cross-disability sleep intervention program: Better Nights and Better Days for children with neurodevelopmental disabilities.
+We began this expansion process in 2015, with the addition of new programs and projects, including teams examining neurodevelopmental disabilities in the context of Social Determinants of Health and Health Economics, and a new, cross-disability sleep intervention program: Better Nights and Better Days for children with neurodevelopmental disabilities.

 Our request for proposals for 2018-20 adds to this momentum.
 Our aim: to support outstanding research teams ready to achieve measurable impact and enduring benefits to Canadian society and its economy within the next seven years.

 Approved projects have been announced and began receiving funding April 1, 2018.